 6) Try to reduce consumption of plastics and bottled water, which directly contributes to worldwide microplastics pollution.

 7) And finally, get a reusable glass/metal bottle and filter!
-And remember, any products/filters that have an NSF P473 certification, will filter PFOA and PFOS!
+And remember, any products/filters that have an NSF P473 certification, will filter PFAS, PFOA and PFOS!

 For more Old House info, certainly come see us over at My Old House”Fix”.